 To give a concrete example, our company is one of the major financiers of Marlic, an applied research laboratory for innovative and sustainable materials, which is based at the University of Camerino and will become a research and innovation hub for all companies in the Marche region and beyond.

 The international ARIAPURA patent and numerous research projects on environmental issues show how the company works in a sustainability direction of improving the impact of production processes.
 When did you start on this path?

 For about a decade now, we have been certified as an innovative SME, which certifies that the company invests at least 3% of its turnover in research, development and innovation, and we are well above this threshold.
-A large part of our investment is in sustainability and the creation of products that can improve people's lives.
+A large part of the investment is in sustainability and the creation of products that can improve people's lives.

 Ariapura, patented in 2012, is a tangible example of this.
-It is a sink that has special properties that help reduce pollution in the kitchen environment and exerts an antibacterial azione on the entire surface of the sink, thanks to an innovative material with titanium dioxide additive.
+It is a sink that has special properties that help reduce pollution in the kitchen environment and exerts an antibacterial action on the entire surface of the sink, thanks to an innovative material with titanium dioxide additive.

-What are the company's immediate objectives?
+What are the company?

 The investment programme that the company will carry out over the next three years is strongly oriented towards three key aspects: strengthening the internationalisation process of the group, which already exports 55% of its turnover to 60 countries, continuing the process of digital innovation and industrial automation, and decisively focusing on product innovation with green materials and processes through new technologies with a low environmental and energy impact.